Absentee Voting Information

 - Do your religious beliefs prevent you from performing secular activities like voting on Election Day?

-- Will you be performing duties as an election official at a polling place other than your own during all the hours of voting on Election Day?
+- Will you be performing duties as an election official at a polling place other than your own on Election Day?

 - Do you have a physical disability that prevents you from voting in person on Election Day?

 If you answered yes to any of the above questions, you are eligible to vote absentee.

 Who can download an application for absentee ballot?

 An application for absentee ballot may be downloaded by an individual for:

 - The use of a member of the individual's immediate family

 - The use of a designee of the applicant

 NOTE: Any person who will distribute five (5) or more absentee ballot applications to persons other than the individual's immediate family must register with and obtain forms from the Town Clerk of the municipality where such forms will be distributed before distributing such forms.
 Any person who distributes absentee ballot applications shall maintain a list of the names and addresses of prospective absentee ballot applicants who receive such applications, and shall file such list with the town clerk prior to the date of the primary, election or referendum for which the applications were so distributed.
 Any person who distributes absentee ballot applications and receives an executed application shall forthwith file the application with the town clerk.

 How do I vote absentee?

 For an emergency ballot within 6 days of an election, please use the following Emergency Application for Absentee Ballot: